AllanSSX/IonCtDNA/README.md

 `chr7	55241708	55241709	EGFR_2156`
 `chr7	55242470	55242475	DelE19` # deletion

-## 3 Adapt the script for your purpose
+## 3 Adapt the script

 To run the script, you have to make 3 main modifications.

-#### 3.1 Modified the input BED file
+#### 3.1 Modify the localisation of the BED

-The localisation of the BED file is hardcoded into the variable `self.target`
+The localisation of the BED file is hardcoded into the variable `self.target`  .

+#### 3.2 Case of indels

+You need to specify manually the range of indels.
+It will be used after to separate them from the unique localizations.
+The current method and structure are unadapted.
+I will update the script to directly extract this information from the BED and add it into a dictionary.

+#### 3.3 Excel formulas

+The script generate 1 Excel file per sample.
+The formula to compute the ratio between the noise and the mutation (N column) is specific to our group and is variable for each position.
+You need to modify `formula_noise_mut` dictionary according to your BED file.
+The dictionnary key correspond to the position into the output Excel file.
+You don't care about deletions, nothing is calculated for these.